 Is Pico de Gallo healthy?

 Yes it is!
-All fresh ingredients and no sugar make this recipe healthy!
+All fresh basic ingredients and no sugar make this recipe healthy!
+It’s also an uncooked salsa so you don’t lose any of the nutrients in the cooking or preserving process.

 I would not recommend it.
 Freezing will make the tomatoes and onions mushy.
 If you freeze it and thaw it, then I would puree it into a “smooth salsa” for chips.

-It will last a week stored in the fridge.
+It will last a week stored in an airtight container in the fridge.
 You might need to drain some of the juice from time to time.

 - 1/4 cup cilantro